Dashboard Member settings

 • the personal data is not disclosed outside that body without the consent of the data subjects

-Read Compliance for DPIAs (specifically the ‘Not-for-profit bodies’ section) for more information on what exactly this means.
+Read Compliance for DPIAs (specifically the ‘Not-for-profit bodies’ section) for more information on what this means.

 Manifestly made public by the data subject

-The processing relates to personal data which is manifestly made public by the data subject themselves.
-Read Compliance for DPIAs (specifically the ‘Made public by the data subject’ section) for more information on what exactly this means.
+This condition is met if the processing relates to personal data that is manifestly made public by the data subject themselves.
+Read Compliance for DPIAs (specifically the ‘Made public by the data subject’ section) for more information on what this means.

 Legal claims